 Seeds are bursting with healthy nutrients which can benefit your cardiovascular health.
-For example, flaxseeds contain omega-3, fiber, and phytoestrogen, which are all good for your heart.
+For example, flaxseeds contain omega-3, fibre, and phytoestrogen, which are all good for your heart.

 7. Nuts 🥜

-In a nutshell, you will find loads of fiber, phytosterols, protein, certain vitamins and minerals .
+In a nutshell, you will find loads of fibre, phytosterols, protein, and certain vitamins and minerals .
 Studies have implied that eating 2 ounces of nuts (about 57 grams, which equates to 56 large peanuts–yes we counted) a day can lower LDL by up to 5% .
 That’s just nuts.

 Yes, you read that right.
-You don’t have to give up your favorite to reduce your cholesterol, however, do consume both of these in moderation (i.e., don’t go loco on the cocoa).
+You don’t have to give up your favourite to reduce your cholesterol, however, do consume in moderation (i.e., don’t go loco on the cocoa).